isc-projects/bind9/bin/tools/named-journalprint.rst

 appending the extension ``.jnl`` to the name of the corresponding zone file.

-``named-journalprint`` converts the contents of a given journal file into a human-readable text format.
+:program:`named-journalprint` converts the contents of a given journal file into a human-readable text format.
 Each line begins with ``add`` or ``del``, to indicate whether the record was added or deleted, and continues with the resource record in master-file format.